CFA Preparation: The Complete Study Plan & Time Management Guide

 "Ethics is common sense.
 I'll skim it the week before."

 Ethics is 15–20% of Level I and can determine borderline outcomes.
-It requires memorization of specific standards and application to complex scenarios.
+It requires memorization of specific standards and application to complex scenarios that often have counterintuitive correct answers.

 Solution: Allocate 15% of study time to Ethics.
 Track it separately in Athenify.
 Review Ethics during your final week.